 Social Security Planning: There’s Much More to it Than You Think

-Although most 401(k) accounts have recovered from the beating they took in 2000 and again in 2008 and 2009, Social Security will play a more prominent role in the income planning for pre-retirees who are within 10 years of retirement.
+Although most 401(k) accounts have recovered from the downturns in 2000 and again in 2008 and 2009, Social Security will play a more prominent role in the income planning for pre-retirees who are within 10 years of retirement.
 With the lifetime value of benefits topping $1 million for a married couple,1 Social Security has become a very material retirement asset.
 Without the proper planning, it is not inconceivable that thousands of dollars could be left on the table.

 The mistake most people make is to wait until they are at the threshold of retirement to choose their Social Security benefit option.
 When they realize there are more than 180,000 alternative collection options available to them, they may wish they had more time to plan.
 Between the system’s complexities and the incredible degree to which benefits can differ based on individual circumstances, most people are not prepared for the analysis involved in exploring their options.
 Yet, unlike choosing Medicare options, which can be changed every year, once the choice of Social Security options is made, it is locked in for life.